 To keep the cache updated, the metadata cache component keeps an open connection to one of the InnoDB cluster servers that contains metadata.
 It does so by querying the metadata database and live state information from MySQL's performance schema.
 The cluster metadata is changed whenever the InnoDB cluster is modified, such as adding or removing a MySQL server using the MySQL Shell, and the performance_schema tables are updated in real-time by the MySQL server's Group Replication plugin whenever a cluster state change is detected.
-For example, if one of the MySQL servers unexpectedly exits.
+For example, if one of the MySQL servers had an unexpected shutdown.

-When Router detects that a connected MySQL server crashes, for example because the metadata cache has lost its connection and can not connect again, it attempts to connect to a different MySQL server to fetch metadata and InnoDB cluster state from the new MySQL server.
+When Router detects that a connected MySQL server shuts down, for example because the metadata cache has lost its connection and can not connect again, it attempts to connect to a different MySQL server to fetch metadata and InnoDB cluster state from the new MySQL server.

-Application connections to a MySQL server that crashes are automatically closed.
+Application connections to a MySQL server that shuts down are automatically closed.
 They must then reconnect to Router, which redirects them to an online MySQL server.